AdamShmanske/Analyzing-Social-Mobility-in-Baltimore-and-Washington-DC/README.md

 - Q1 Income is $26.5K
 - Q3 Income is $37.7K
 - The median is $30.6K
-### Summary on Baltimore vs DC Stayed in Commuting Zone Income
-Again, income of those that stayed in DC is greater than those that stayed in Baltimore.
-This could be because of the economic growth experienced in DC, as discussed in the background section.
-As a result, there are greater and more fruitful opportunities.
-Opportunities in Baltimore may not rival similar opportunities in other cities, which would result in Baltimore residents moving out for higher wages.

 ### Baltimore vs DC Percentage Stayed
 ![alt_text](https://github.com/yoselassie99/Analyzing-Social-Mobility-in-Baltimore-and-DC-Using-Boxplots/blob/main/BaltimoreStayPercentage.png)